Example eToro Global Review for Affiliates

 Indices

-eToro offers 20 options for trading major indices in the US, Europe and Asia.
+eToro offers 24 options for trading major indices in the US, Europe and Asia.

 eToro Crypto

-eToro offers over 40 leading cryptocurrencies, over 14 crypto crosses and innovative tools that you won’t find anywhere else. eToro Crypto offers an all-round crypto solution: a trading platform, a wallet, and an exchange, all with the security of a regulated fintech leader that you can trust.
+eToro offers over 120 cryptocurrencies, 14 crypto crosses* and innovative tools that you won’t find anywhere else. eToro Crypto offers an all-round crypto solution: a trading platform and a wallet*, all with a Fintech leaser you can trust.
+You can open a crypto position with $10.

 Real and CFD Crypto